Tauseef2077/adobe-hackathon-2025-round1b/round1b/README.md

 Adobe India Hackathon 2025 – Round 1B
 --------------------------------------
-Intelligent PDF Content Reasoner (Persona & Job Inference + Section Summarization)
+Intelligent PDF Content Reasoner (Persona & Job Inference + Section Summarization) The objective is to semantically analyze a folder of related PDFs (e.g., travel brochures, HR forms, catering menus) and infer the persona and job-to-be-done from their content.
+The system extracts and ranks meaningful sections across documents, generates refined summaries per section, and outputs a single consolidated JSON per PDF collection.
 This solution is designed for Round 1B of the Adobe India Hackathon 2025 — focusing on reasoning over a set of PDFs to infer:

 Persona: